 https://youtu.be/eRt-QyWiTyw

 As co-captain of the swim team, I learned the usefulness of Tian-Ji’s Horse Racing Strategy in competitions-An ancient Chinese strategy where you use your strengths wisely to help the whole team win, even if you don’t win every individual event.
-Also, I mentor swimmers and step into challenging roles when needed.
+Beyond that, I mentor swimmers and step into challenging roles when needed.
 At the state championship, I filled in for an injured teammate, swimming an unfamiliar stroke that helped our relay team place 18th.

 At the 2024 and 2025 Garcia Summer Research Programs, I completed 3 projects on ordered DNA fragmentation using Tn5 transposase.
 In March 2026, my colleagues and I at the Garcia Summer Program will present our fourth research poster on DNA sequencing at the Biological Physics section of the American Physical Society Global Physics Summit in Denver, Colorado.
 Our projects integrate biology, physics, and materials science to investigate how molecular tools can be engineered for precise control at the nanoscale.
 Together with my statistics and music project, these experiences define what excites me most this year: learning across fields seen as separate but that can combine to discover hidden, creative structure.
-Thus, I am drawn to constructing new frameworks at the intersection of mathematical musicology and nanoscale biophysics.
-In the near future, I hope to explore DNA sonification, where researchers turn genetic sequences into musical melodies to identify mutations through sound.

 As a leader in my school’s Mu Alpha Theta chapter, I helped organize four consecutive state-wide competitions (2023–2026).
-In Feburary, 2026, I co-led the planning and execution of the event and awards ceremony for 900 students from 37 schools, raising approximately $9,000 to support math education initiatives.
+In Feburary 2026, I co-led the planning and execution of the event and awards ceremony for 900 students from 37 schools, raising approximately $9,000 to support math education initiatives.

 Also, I am proud to have organized Tampa Region 4’s first “Fest-4-all” (Fest-IV-al) competition and fundraiser in November 2025.